airswap/airswap-cli/README.md

 ## Advanced: Staking and Trading

-### Important Notes

-- **Locators** - Makers must be accessible at public endpoints shorter than 32 characters in length including a URL scheme.
-For example `https://maker.example.com:8000` or `http://99.84.41.93`.
-- **CORS** - Makers should run their servers with CORS enabled to accept connections from in-browser web applications like AirSwap Instant.
-- **Token Values** - All token values are in the smallest indivisible units of a token (wei).
-- **Nonce Window** - Each order is identified by a unique nonce.
-The "nonce window" is the time within which every order returned will include the same nonce.
-This can be configured to prevent overexposure.
-- **Trading ETH** - Swap only supports tokens, not native ether (ETH).
-To trade ETH it must be wrapped (WETH).

 ### Indexer Staking

 Run the `yarn indexer:enable` script to enable staking on an Indexer.
 You'll use AirSwap Tokens (AST) to stake an intent to trade.
 On Rinkeby, use the [Rinkeby AST Faucet](https://ast-faucet-ui.development.airswap.io/) to pick up some AST for staking.